-Michael K. Jones is a partner in the Intellectual Property Transactions and Rights Management Practice Group of Pepper Hamilton LLP, resident in the Philadelphia office.
+Michael K. Jones is a partner in the Intellectual Property Department, resident in the Philadelphia office.

 Mr. Jones joined Pepper from Woodcock Washburn LLP in Philadelphia, where he was a partner.
 Before earning his law degree, he was a patent agent with that firm.
 Earlier in his career, he was an engineer for more than ten years with the Naval Surface Warfare Center – Ship Systems Engineering Station.
 From a technology standpoint, Mr. Jones’ practical experience as an engineer is a valuable asset in his legal practice.
 His experience as a practicing engineer also helped him to gain a recognition and appreciation into the business forces that help drive various business decisions and, as an intellectual property lawyer, Mr. Jones uses that experience to consult and advise clients regarding various intellectual property issues.